webrecorder/browsertrix/frontend/docs/docs/deploy/admin/org-storage.md

 If any crawls, uploads, or browser profiles have been created on the organization, adding a new replica location will result in a background job to replicate all of the organization's files from primary storage to the new replica location.
 Unlike with updating primary storage, this process will not disable archiving on the organization.

 If any crawls, uploads, or browser profiles have been created on the organization, removing a previously used replica location will result in database updates to reflect that the prior replica location is no longer available.
-At this time, no files are automatically deleted from prior replica location.
+At this time, no files are automatically deleted from the removed replica location.

 ## Removing Custom Storage